Ironman Curling Rules

 - Ironman curling ice is regulation size at 150 feet, or 126 feet from hack to the T-line (on the button)

-- New for 2017 is the Family division with shorter sheets at a distance of 90 feet from hack to the T-line
+- New since 2017 is the Family division with shorter sheets at a distance of 90 feet from hack to the T-line

-- Each game is 6 ends or 50 minutes, whichever comes first.
+- Each game is 6 ends (or 60 minutes to start the final end, whichever comes first).
 The colder it is the faster the game is played, funny how that works

 - You can use any device to hurl the rock from one end to the other.
 You can also start from any position at or behind the hack line and stay between the side board lines as long as you release the rock before the rock crosses the closest hog line.

-- Rocks can leave the sheet you are playing on but must come to rest “fully in play” which means between the side board lines and fully over the far hog line but not fully past the backline of the house you are throwing to.
-We do not use side boards so please be on the look out for rocks from any direction.
+- Rocks can leave the sheet you are playing on but must come to rest “fully in play” which means between (and not touching) the side board lines and fully over the far hog line but not fully past the backline of the house you are throwing to.
+We do not use side boards between each sheet of ice so please be on the look out for rocks coming from any direction.
 It takes a few ends to understand how the sheet works for both teams.
 Its always a great moment when someone figures it out.

 - Free guard zone is in effect (Click here for a Free Guard Zone explanation and some basic rules of curling.)